 Additionally, the shareholding held, directly or indirectly, by a non-EEA person in these operators may not exceed 25 per cent of the share capital of the Spanish audiovisual communication services licence holder, and the total shareholding in a Spanish audiovisual communication licence holder by non-EEA persons must not exceed 50 per cent on aggregate.

 Certain restrictions also exist regarding simultaneous shareholdings in Spanish licence holders that use spectrum.

-The restrictions referred to in the two preceding paragraphs are supervised by the Ministry of Energy, Tourism and Digital Agenda.
+The restrictions referred to in the two preceding paragraphs are supervised by the Ministry for Ecological Transition.

 v Air transportation